15 Engaging Book Openings That Hook You from the First Line

 person reading

-Beckett’s novel begins with a seemingly paradoxical statement, reflecting its exploration of existential themes.
-This opening line captures the novel’s darkly comedic and introspective tone, inviting you into Beckett’s unique literary world.
+Beckett’s novel begins with a thought-provoking statement that reflects its exploration of deep themes.
+This opening line captures the book’s darkly comedic and introspective tone, inviting you into Beckett’s unique literary world.

 “Someone must have slandered Josef K., for one morning, without having done anything truly wrong, he was arrested.” – The Trial by Franz Kafka